"Building a successful future on 2000 years of history"

 Welcome to Worcester City Council’s strategic plan for the next five years: Building a successful future on 2,000 years of history.
 This is a refresh of the 2016-2021 plan and continues to focus not just on the Council’s activities but on how we hope residents and stakeholders can continue to work together for a successful, vibrant and sustainable Worcester.
 As Leaders of each of the Council’s political parties we have come together to renew our shared vision of a future Worcester; only by working together with partners across the city can it become a reality.

 The City Plan focuses on five overlapping and interconnected themes, which will together shape the Worcester we want to see by 2027.

 - Councillor Marc Bayliss, Leader, Conservative group

 - Councillor Mel Allcott, Leader, Liberal Democrat Group

 We want people in Worcester to feel they are part of a city where they have positive relationships with each other, where they feel safe and where they are able to succeed to the best of their abilities.

 A Prosperous City

-We want sustainable growth from which many people and communities can benefit.
-We want to attract good employers, support existing businesses and ensure everyone has the chance to get the opportunities, training and jobs that they need.
+We want sustainable growth from which all people and communities can benefit.
+We want to attract good employers, support existing businesses and ensure everyone has the chance to get the opportunities, education, training and jobs that they need so that prosperity is increased for all.
 We want to work in partnership to increase the proportion of high value employment in the city and for our growing entrepreneurial city to contribute to the prosperity of communities across Worcestershire and to the sustainable growth of the wider West Midlands economy.